-- Anything excluded under D.1.7 Other losses we won't cover under all benefits in Section D.1 (page 43) - Anything excluded under E. General exclusions things we never cover (page 85)
+- anything excluded under D.1.6 Other losses we won't cover under all benefits in Section D.1 (page 40); or - anything excluded under 'E. General exclusions things we never cover' (page 84).

-D.1.6 Funeral expenses or return of mortal remains
+D.1.5 Funeral expenses or return of mortal remains

-If you die while you're on your journey, we'll cover the actual and reasonable cost of the following.
+If you die while you're on your journey, we'll cover the actual and reasonable cost of the following:

-- Embalming your body, cremating your body, or both - Either: - a burial in the place where you died (the cost of a casket, a newspaper death notice cost, hearse fees, any compulsory fees for buying and preparing a burial plot) - returning your remains to Australia - Flying an immediate family member to the place you died, on a scheduled return economy flight, to help make these arrangements
+- embalming your body, cremating your body, or both; - either: - a burial in the place where you died (the cost of a casket, a newspaper death notice cost, hearse fees, any compulsory fees for buying and preparing a burial plot); or - returning your remains to Australia; and - flying an immediate family member to the place you died, on a scheduled return economy flight, to help make these arrangements.

-We pay up to \$50,000 to the estate of each deceased paying person.
+We pay up to \$50,000 to the estate of each deceased person.